cjimti/imti/content/post/2018-05-17-helm-on-custom-cluster.md

 - Kubernetes
 ---

-[Helm] is the official package manager for [Kubernetes].
+[Helm] is the de facto package manager for [Kubernetes].
 If you are looking to start using [Helm] or want to test its capabilities, I suggest you set up a [Production Hobby Cluster].
 This article is a continuation of the [Production Hobby Cluster] configuration but should be entirely useful on its own.

+{{< content-ad >}}

 > From https://github.com/kubernetes/helm
 > - Helm has two parts: a client (helm) and a server (tiller)